-- Identification of Tararua Road Growth Overlay Area in south-east Levin and shown on the Planning Maps. - Use of a Structure Plan and Design Guide for managing subdivision and development within the Tararua Road Growth Area. - The existing District Plan framework of rules Industrial Zone permitted activities and conditions for activities are used for development of the Tararua Road Growth Area. as well as rules specific to the Tararua Road Growth Area including a "Low Impact Industrial Area" where appropriate. - Rules will require resource consent for land use and subdivision activities, assessing against the Structure Plan (Pocock Zoning Master Plan) and Design Guide as to the form, character and amenity values of these areas, and the protection of adjoining residential and rural areas.
+- Identification of Tararua Road Growth Overlay Area in south-east Levin and shown on the Planning Maps. - Use of a Structure Plan and Design Guide for managing subdivision and development within the Tararua Road Growth Area.

+- The Industrial Zone permitted activities and conditions for activities are used for development of the Tararua Road Growth Area, as well as rules specific to the Tararua Road Growth Area including a "low Impact Industrial Area". - Rules will require resource consent for land use and subdivision activities, assessing against the Structure Plan (Pocock Zoning Master Plan) and Design Guide as to the form, character and amenity values of these areas, and the protection of adjoining residential and rural areas.